SystemFw/blog/content/staging/paxos-failures.md

 ### Dueling leaders

-There is a correspondence between _2-phase locking with lock stealing and fencing_ and _leader election_, which is worth highlighting because several more fully fledged consensus algorithms are termed explicitly as leader-based.
+There is a correspondence between _2-phase locking with lock stealing and fencing_ and _leader election_, which is worth highlighting because several of the more fully fledged consensus algorithms are explicitly leader-based.

 The idea is that we guarantee consistency by making sure that only one writer, the _leader_, can complete writes.
 Any writer can try to